 where h is the initial height of test specimen in mm.

 An example of an element which is required to meet all three performance criteria is a structural floor between two fire compartments.
 Such floors must demonstrate that they will carry the load without collapsing for the duration of the fire test (load bearing capacity).
 They must also demonstrate that they will not crack and allow the passage of smoke and hot gases from the fire affected compartment (integrity).
-And they must demonstrate that the temperature on the unaffected side must remain within the prescribed limits (insulation).
-On occasions, (in particular with composite steel deck floors), it is this insulation, rather than structural criteria, which dictates the thickness of the component.
+Floor constructions must demonstrate that the temperature on the unaffected side must remain within the prescribed limits (insulation).
+On occasions, (in particular with composite steel deck floors), it is this insulation criterion, rather than structural resistance, which dictates the thickness of the slab.

 D = L²/400d mm